Windows Terminal

 To download a YouTube video as an MP4 file:

-To download audio only from a YouTube video in MP3 format:
+To download audio from a YouTube video in MP3 format:

 MPV